SkygearIO/features/features/329-principal-apis/design.md

 developer should understand the potential security risk.

 > Related config: `reauthForSecurity` and `reauthIntervalSeconds`
-> Related API: `changePassword`, `addLoginID`, `removeLoginID`, `replaceLoginID` function

-## Current Principal
+## Current Identity
-We need to provide a way for developer to get the principal is associated with the current session:
+We need to provide a way for developer to get the identity is associated with the current session:
 - Which login ID is used to login?
 - Which OAuth provider is used to login?

-When logging in using a principal, the ID of the principal (i.e. the current principal) would be embedded in the access token along with the user ID.
+When logging in using a identity, the ID of the identity (i.e. the current identity) would be embedded in the access token along with the user ID.
-Information about the current principal would be returned in user object.
+Information about the current identity would be returned in user object.

 > Related API: `identity` field in `User` object

-## Principal List
+## Listing Identity
-We need to provide a way for developer to get a list of principals belonged to the user:
+We need to provide a way for developer to get a list of identitys belonged to the user:
 - What login IDs the user has?
 - Which OAuth providers had the user linked?

-A list of principals belonged to current user would be returned through an API.
+A list of identitys belonged to current user would be returned through an API.

 > Related API: `listIdentities` function

-# Creating Principal
+## Creating Identity
-We need to provide a way for developer to create new principal for the user:
+We need to provide a way for developer to create new identity for the user:
 - Add new login ID
 - Link OAuth account

-Each identity provider should have their specific API to create principal.
-APIs that create principals should have common behaviors:
+Each identity provider should have their specific API to create identity.
+APIs that create identitys should have common behaviors:
 - Should respect re-authentication configuration

-When signup as with multiple login IDs, the first login ID will be used as current principal in the newly created session.
+When signup as with multiple login IDs, the first login ID will be used as current identity in the newly created session.

-> Related API: `addLoginID` function for password identity provider
+> Related API: `addLoginID` function, `linkOAuthProviderWithPopup/Redirect` function (#332)

-# Deleting Principal
+## Deleting Identity
-We need to provide a way for developer to delete new principal for the user:
+We need to provide a way for developer to delete new identity for the user:
 - Remove login ID
 - Unlink OAuth account

-Each identity provider should have their specific API to delete principal.
-APIs that delete principals should have common behaviors:
+Each identity provider should have their specific API to delete identity.
+APIs that delete identitys should have common behaviors:
 - Should respect re-authentication configuration
-- Should not allow deleting the current principal
+- Should not allow deleting the current identity

-> Related API: `removeLoginID` function for password identity provider
+> Related API: `removeLoginID` function for password identity provider, `removeOAuthProvider` function (#332)

-## Updating Principal
+## Updating Identity
-We do not allow changing the identity of a principal, e.g. changing the login ID, changing the OAuth provider.
-Instead, developer should:
-1. Create new principal
-2. Ensure the new principal is in desired state (e.g. verification)
-3. Delete old principal

-## Replacing login ID
-We cannot support changing username securely under the above design:
-- User cannot remove/add login ID due to validation on login ID amount
-- User cannot remove current login ID
-- User cannot change login ID of existing login ID
+To change OAuth provider, link the new provider then unlink the old provider.

-To support this use case, we provide a replace login ID API that performs recommended update principal procedure atomically with nessessary checks.
+To change login ID, use `updateLoginID` API.
+It performs recommended update identity procedure atomically with nessessary checks.
-In addition, if current principal of the user is the login ID to replace, a new access token with new login ID as current principal would be issued.
+In addition, if current identity of the user is the login ID to update, a new access token with new login ID as current identity would be issued.
+Note that the ID of the relevant identities would be changed.

-> Related config: `replaceLoginIDEnabled`
+> Related config: `updateLoginIDEnabled`
-> Related API: `replaceLoginID` function
+> Related API: `updateLoginID` function, `linkOAuthProviderWithPopup/Redirect` & `removeOAuthProvider` function (#332)

-## Principal Metadata
+## Identity Claims
-We need to ensure the attributes of the principals can be understood easily:
+We need to ensure the attributes of the identities can be understood easily:
 - Send welcome email/SMS to login ID/OAuth account
-- Listing principals with avatar of OAuth provider in user management portal
+- Listing identities with avatar of OAuth provider in user management portal
 - Populating user metadata from external provider profile

-Each identity provider should provide a function to derive metadata from provider-specific internal data of a principal:
+Each identity provider should provide a function to derive claims from provider-specific internal data of a identity:
 - Password identity provider: the login ID keyed by the type of login ID key specified in config.
 - OAuth identity provider: the parsed profile obtained from origin identity provider, mapped to keyed by standard keys.
 - Custom token identity provider: the email embedded in the token.

-Some of the keys in metadata may be standard keys (defined in #323), which indicates the meaning of the value.
+Some of the keys in claims may be standard keys (defined in #323), which indicates the meaning of the value.

-> Related API: `metadata` field in identity objects
+> Related API: `claims` field in identity objects

+# Design Considerations

+## Immutable Identity
+Conceptually, identities are immutable.
+Developer should instead:
+1. Create new identity
+2. Ensure the new identity is in desired state (e.g. verification)
+3. Delete old identity